alp-kurt/max-ad-implementation-unity/README.md

 5. **UI Binding**
    - [AdButtonsBinder](Assets/Scripts/UI/AdButtonsBinder.cs) connects Unity UI Buttons to ad service methods once `MaxAdsService` is ready.
    - [MediationButton](Assets/Scripts/UI/MediationButton.cs) opens the Mediation Debugger.

-## Setup

-1. **Get Ad Unit IDs**
-   - In the MAX dashboard, create:
-     - 1x Banner
-     - 1x Interstitial
-     - 2x Rewarded
-   - Assign them to [MaxAdSettings](Assets/Scripts/Config/MaxAdSettings.cs) in the Unity Inspector.

-2. **Test Device**
-   - (Optional) Find your GAID and enter it in `MaxInitializer.testDeviceGAID` to enable test ads.
-   - Additionally, set your device as a test device using the Mediation Debugger.

-3. **Run**
-   - Open the demo scene.
-   - Press Play.
-   - Use the buttons to trigger ads and watch logs in the Console.

-   ---

-## Extending This Demo

-- **New Rewarded Ads**: Add new fields in `MaxAdSettings` and handle them in `ResourcesController`.
-- **Different Reward Logic**: Replace `ResourceA/B` with your own reward systems.
-- **Custom UI**: Replace `AdButtonsBinder` with your own game UI integration.

 ---